btafoya/nextbt/README.md

 ---

-**Note**: MantisLite is a third-party interface and is not officially affiliated with or endorsed by the MantisBT project.
+**Note**: NextBT is a third-party interface and is not officially affiliated with or endorsed by the MantisBT project.